Practice Profile

 - A challenge to an Inspector’s decision regarding an appeal of an enforcement notice.

-Emma has assisted in a number of judicial and statutory reviews in a range of contexts, including:
+- During pupillage she assisted in a number of judicial and statutory reviews in a range of contexts, including:

 - A challenge to the Government’s XL bully ban.

-Emma is developing a practice in highways, commons and open spaces.
-Most recently she acted unled in a two day rights of way inquiry.
 She also gained experience in this area of law under the supervision of Ned Westaway.
 Emma assisted on:

 - A case concerning amendments to the definitive map following copying errors in the map.